Iraqi art: Recent developments

 From 1969, the Arab nationalist political agenda of the Ba'ath Party encouraged Iraqi artists to create work that would explain Iraq's new national identity in terms of its historical roots.
 The Iraqi Ministry of Culture is involved in efforts to preserve tradition Iraqi crafts like leather-working, copper-working, and carpet-making.

-In 2003, during the overthrow of the Ba'ath government, key institutions, including the Pioneers Museum and the Museum of Modern Art, were looted and vandalised.
-Approximately 8,500 paintings and sculptures, especially were stolen or vandalised.
+In 2003, during the overthrow of the Ba'ath government, key institutions, including the Pioneers Museum and the Museum of Modern Art, were looted and vandalized.
+Approximately 8,500 paintings and sculptures, especially were stolen or vandalized.
 The occupying forces insisted on a voluntary return of stolen artworks, a position which resulted in very few works being returned.
 A few independent galleries purchased artworks with a view to returning them once a suitable national museum could be established.
 A committee, headed by the respected artist and sculptor, Mohammed Ghani Hikmat, was formed with the objective of recovering stolen artworks and proved somewhat more effective.
 By 2010, some 1,500 artworks had been recovered, including important works, such as the statue, Motherhood by Jawad Saleem.

-Since 2003, attempts at de-Ba'athification have been evident, with the announcement of plans to rid Baghdad's cityscape of monuments constructed during Saddam Husssein's rule.
+Since 2003, attempts at de-Ba'athification have been evident, with the announcement of plans to rid Baghdad's cityscape of monuments constructed during Saddam Hussein's rule.
 However, due to public pressure, plans have been made to store such monuments rather than arrange for their total destruction as had occurred in previous regimes.
 In addition, efforts are underway to erect new monuments which display significant figures from Iraq's history and culture.
 Recent developments also include plans to conserve and convert the former homes of Iraqi artists and intellectuals, including the artist Jawad Saleem, the poet Muhammad Mahdi al-Jawahiri, and others.

 In 2008, Iraq was again involved in violence as coalition forces entered the country.
 Many artists fled Iraq.
 The Ministry of Culture has estimated that more than 80 percent of all Iraqi artists are now living in exile.
 The number of artists living abroad has created opportunities for new galleries in London and other major centres to mount exhibitions featuring the work of exiled artists from Iraqi and Middle Eastern.
 One such gallery is Soho's Pomegranate gallery established in the 1970s by the modernist Iraqi sculptor, Oded Halahmy, which not only mounts exhibitions, but also holds permanent collections of notable Iraqi artists.